 It’s Your Property, Do What You Want With It

 Much like Sass before it, CSS itself is getting variable functionality (and browser support is pretty good too).
 Wouldn’t it be great if Tachyons used this new syntax to define all of the properties we’d like to update?
 Meet

 tachyons-custom, who I’m sure you saw standing just off stage-right over there.
 Simply include it in your project, and because CSS custom properties follow the cascade, any of your variables will overwrite the Tachyons defaults.

 Generate the Future, Today

 Tachyons HQ is hard at work developing a Tachyons Generator.
 This tool allows you to describe your Tachyons variables in JSON and have a full-on version of Tachyons spit back out at you.
-This is the tool I am most excited about, because it has the potential to completely automate all of the other customization options we just went over, and that’s a beautiful thing.
+This is the tool I am most excited about, because it has the potential to completely automate all of the other customization options we just went over while also being more expressive and powerful.
+And that’s a beautiful thing.